MyhreS/ML_Text_Object_Detection/README.md

 # Detect-text
- A individual project in the course Applied Computer science.
+An individual project in the course Applied Computer science.